dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1408: Success should focus on social impact, not just wealth.
+### T1408: Success should be measured by community impact, not just wealth.

 |Support|
 |---|